sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** Term used to query twitter api was **Jump Out Gang**.
+**Comments:** Term used to query twitter API was **Jump Out Gang**.
 Tweets reference to a band called jump out gang.
 Not very useful for studying further.

 ### 2) Term: **67**